-This Masala Khichdi is also called Vaghareli Khichdi in the western state of Gujarat in India.
-Khichdi is enjoyed with pickle, papad, yogurt and lots of ghee.
+is also called Vaghareli Khichdi in the western Indian state of Gujarat.
+Khichdi is enjoyed with pickle, papad, yogurt, and lots of ghee.

 Khichdi is like a porridge, hence we add more water when making khichdi.
-If you like rice grains separate and not all mixed up, then try this Vegetable Pulao in the Instant Pot.
+If you like rice grains separate and not all mixed up, then try this Vegetable Pulao.

 Why eat Khichdi?

-√ The combination of lentils, rice and veggies makes Khichdi a complete meal.
-Lentils provide the protein, rice provide carbs and the veggies provide a whole lot of nutrients.
+The combination of lentils, rice, and veggies makes khichdi a complete meal.
+Lentils provide the protein, rice provides carbs, and the veggies provide a whole lot of nutrients.

 How to make Vegetable Khichdi in the Pressure Cooker?

 Khichdi is rice and lentils cooked well or sometimes even overcooked.
-Unlike other rice dishes where the grains must be separate after cooking, in Khichdi they are supposed to be softer and maybe a little mushy.
-However you can adjust the consistency to your liking by adding less or more water.
+Unlike other rice dishes, where the grains must be separate after cooking, in Khichdi, they are supposed to be softer, maybe a little mushy.
+However, you can adjust the consistency to your liking by adding less or more water.

 As I mentioned, there are many ways of making khichdi.
 Today I will be making it with split green moong lentils and veggies.
-I previously shared a recipe for making Khichdi with yellow moong lentils, without the veggies.
-I also shared a recipe of masala quinoa khichdi recipe.
+I previously shared a recipe for making khichdi with yellow moong lentils, without the veggies.
+I also shared a recipe for quinoa khichdi.

-So here are all the ingredients I used to prepare the Masala Khichdi, minus the spices.
+Here are all the ingredients I used to make Masala Khichdi, minus the spices.

-In most recipes you will find khichdi is prepared with 1 part lentils and 2 parts rice.
+In most recipes, you will find that khichdi is prepared with 1 part lentils and 2 parts rice.
 I like to increase the lentils and make the ratio 1:1, that way we can get more protein in our meal.

-Start with heating ghee in the Instant Pot, then add in the cumin seeds and ginger.
-A variation of khichdi is to not add ginger or onions, however I love ginger too much to skip it :).
-If you like, you can make ghee at home in your instant pot using this recipe.
+Start by heating ghee, then add the cumin seeds and ginger.
+A variation of khichdi is to not add ginger or onions.
+I love ginger too much to skip it 🙂

 Now add in the veggies and spices.
 You can use any veggies you have available.
-I had carrots, tomatoes and green peas in the refrigerator.
-Oh and also potatoes, so I used them.
+I had carrots, tomatoes, potatoes, and green peas in the refrigerator.
 But go for your favorite veggies.
-I have used cauliflower, broccoli, edmame, spinach previously too.
+I have used cauliflower, broccoli, edamame, and spinach previously.

 Then add the washed split green moong lentils and rice.
 Add in the water, and you are done!
-Close the instant pot lid with vent in sealed position and cook it on manual or high pressure cook mode for 5 minutes.
-Do a 10 minute natural pressure release, the khichdi will be ready for you to enjoy.
+Close the lid with the vent in the sealed position, then cook on high-pressure mode for 5 minutes.
+Do a 10-minute natural pressure release, and the khichdi will be ready for you to enjoy.

-Eat it with some yogurt raita, salad or papad.
-Some people also like to enjoy khichdi with kadhi.
+Enjoy khichdi with some yogurt raita, salad, or papad.
+Some people also like to enjoy khichdi with kadhi or chaas

 Want to find other easy Instant Pot Indian Recipes?
 Here are 23 Best Instant Pot Indian Recipes for you to try!